Mr-Watch/Tiny-Core-DOOM/README.md

 # Tiny-Core-DOOM

-A collection of scripts that modify the Tiny Core Linux iso to include a playable version of classic DOOM.
+A collection of scripts that modify the Tiny Core Linux iso to include a playable version of classic **DOOM**.

 ## Why do this ?

-I was inspired be this [repository](https://github.com/shadlyd15/DoomLinux) which builds a minimal version of Linux just to play DOOM.
+I was inspired be this [repository](https://github.com/shadlyd15/DoomLinux) which builds a minimal version of Linux just to play **DOOM**.
 I thought that was pretty cool and wondered what other minimal Linux distro could be used for this purpose... and then I thought of Tiny Core Linux Core edition.
-At just **17MB** it seemed to be the ideal candidate for such a silly experiment :sweat_smile: (although the final iso is closer to 25MB in most cases)
+At just **17MB** it seemed to be the ideal candidate for such a silly experiment :sweat_smile: (although the final iso is closer to **25MB** in most cases)
 So here instead of building a minimal Linux distro from scratch, we just modify the iso directly.
 For the provided **scripts to work you need to download the** [**Core**](http://www.tinycorelinux.net/16.x/x86/release/Core-current.iso) version of Tiny Core Linux and make the script point to it.
 More info on how to use the scripts and how they work is provided in the **README.md** found in each separate directory.